Bruce Matthews: 1987–90: Right guard

-1991–1994: Center
+1991–94: Center

 The Oilers placed Matthews at center for the final game of the 1990 season in an effort to bolster the team's running game.
 Of the move, Matthews said, "I'd like to stay at guard, but forces greater than myself make these adjustments."
 Behind blocking by Matthews and fellow future Hall of Fame guard Mike Munchak, Oilers quarterback Warren Moon led the league in passing yards in 1990 and 1991, and running back Lorenzo White was a 1992 Pro Bowl selection.
 Matthews remained the team's center through the 1994 season, being named to the Pro Bowl each year.

 1995–2001: Left guard

 Prior to the 1995 season, Matthews signed a four-year, $10.3 million contract extension with the Oilers.
-That year, the Oilers signed free agent center Mark Stepnoski, and as a result Matthews moved to left guard.
+That same year, the Oilers signed free agent center Mark Stepnoski, and Matthews moved to left guard as a result.
 He spent the majority of the rest of his career at the position, occasionally filling in for injured players along the offensive line.
 During this time, the Oilers left Houston for Tennessee after the 1996 season.
-His blocking helped running back Eddie George to four straight Pro Bowl seasons.
+Matthews' blocking helped running back Eddie George to four straight Pro Bowl seasons.

 In 1999, at age 37, Matthews signed another four-year contract to remain with the Oilers.
 That season, the Oilers rebranded as the Tennessee Titans.
 The team won 13 games, plus three more in the playoffs before losing to the St. Louis Rams in Super Bowl XXXIV.

+Retirement

-Matthews retired from football prior to the 2002 season at age 40.
+Matthews retired from football in July 2002 at age 40.